-These ratio’s certainly hold true when one considers some of the findings from research into what makes the most successful advisory practices different to the ordinary ones.
+Bigger firms (in revenue terms) genrally need to spend perhaps half that.
+These ratio’s certainly hold true when one considers some of the findings from loads of research into what the most successful advisory practices do differently to the ordinary ones.

 Top end advisory firms of course are “established” businesses most of the time and just over 70% of them spend allocate between 3% and 9% of gross turnover to ongoing marketing.
 About another 20% or so spend more than 10% of gross revenue on marketing.

 So over 90% of the most successful advisory firms are allocating a serious proportion of gross revenue (3%-10% +) on marketing.